The Department of Social Work encourages qualified applicants from other countries to apply to the MSW program.

 • a bachelor’s degree from an accredited college or university;

-• completed liberal arts courses in the social sciences (4 classes), humanities (3 classes), biology (1 class) and statistics (1 class).
+• completed liberal arts courses in the social sciences (4 classes) and humanities (3 classes).

 In addition, we recommended applicants have a cumulative GPA of 3.0 or higher.
 Although experience is not a requirement, we give strong preference to applicants with prior human service experience, either work or volunteer.